finos/common-domain-model/documentation/source/product-model.rst

      if value exists then value >= 0.0 and if datedValue exists then datedValue -> value all >= 0.0

-The inherited attributes of ``amount``, ``step`` (in case the quantity is provided as a schedule) and ``unit`` are sufficient to define a quantity, in most cases.
+The inherited attributes of ``value``, ``unit`` and ``datedValue`` (in case the quantity is provided as a schedule) are sufficient to define a quantity in most cases.

-The additional attributes that are provided for the ``QuantitySchedule`` data type allow to further qualify the ``amount`` with a multiplier.
+The additional ``multiplier`` attribute that is provided for the ``QuantitySchedule`` data type allows to further qualify the ``value``.
 This is needed for listed contracts or other purposes, as shown below.
 In this example, the trade involves the purchase or sale of 200 contracts of the WTI Crude Oil futures contract on the CME.
 Each contract represents 1,000 barrels, therefore the total quantity of the trade is for 200,000 barrels.

 .. code-block:: Javascript

  "quantity": [
    {
      "value": {
-       "amount": 200,
+       "value": 200,
        "unit": {
          "financialUnit": "CONTRACT"
        },
+       "multiplier": {
-       "multiplier": 1000,
+         "value": 1000,
-       "multiplierUnit": "BBL"
+         "unit": "BBL"
+       }
      },
      "meta": {
        "location": [